Excess nuclear materials removed from Belgium, Italy

-THE HAGUE (Reuters) - Italy and Belgium said on Monday they had moved excess nuclear materials to the United States for disposal or downgrading under the terms of past agreements, at the start of a nuclear summit in the Netherlands.
+THE HAGUE, March 24 (Reuters) - Italy and Belgium said on Monday they had moved excess nuclear materials to the United States for disposal or downgrading under the terms of past agreements, at the start of a nuclear summit in the Netherlands.

 Italy said about 20kg of highly enriched uranium and separated plutonium had been moved from its territory.
 Belgium said a “significant amount” of the same materials had also gone.
 Both statements were countersigned by the United States.